V155/qutebrowser/doc/commands.rst

    :header: "Command", "Description"
    :widths: 25, 75

-   :ref:`adblock-update`, "Update the adblock block lists."
+   :ref:`adblock-update <cmd-adblock-update>`, "Update the adblock block lists."
-   :ref:`back`, "Go back in the history of the current tab."
+   :ref:`back <cmd-back>`, "Go back in the history of the current tab."
-   :ref:`bind`, "Bind a key to a command."
+   :ref:`bind <cmd-bind>`, "Bind a key to a command."
-   :ref:`bookmark-add`, "Save the current page as a bookmark, or a specific url."
+   :ref:`bookmark-add <cmd-bookmark-add>`, "Save the current page as a bookmark, or a specific url."
-   :ref:`bookmark-del`, "Delete a bookmark."
+   :ref:`bookmark-del <cmd-bookmark-del>`, "Delete a bookmark."
-   :ref:`bookmark-load`, "Load a bookmark."
+   :ref:`bookmark-load <cmd-bookmark-load>`, "Load a bookmark."
-   :ref:`buffer`, "Select tab by index or url/title best match."
+   :ref:`buffer <cmd-buffer>`, "Select tab by index or url/title best match."
-   :ref:`clear-keychain`, "Clear the currently entered key chain."
+   :ref:`clear-keychain <cmd-clear-keychain>`, "Clear the currently entered key chain."
-   :ref:`clear-messages`, "Clear all message notifications."
+   :ref:`clear-messages <cmd-clear-messages>`, "Clear all message notifications."
-   :ref:`click-element`, "Click the element matching the given filter."
+   :ref:`click-element <cmd-click-element>`, "Click the element matching the given filter."
-   :ref:`close`, "Close the current window."
+   :ref:`close <cmd-close>`, "Close the current window."
-   :ref:`config-clear`, "Set all settings back to their default."
+   :ref:`config-clear <cmd-config-clear>`, "Set all settings back to their default."
-   :ref:`config-cycle`, "Cycle an option between multiple values."
+   :ref:`config-cycle <cmd-config-cycle>`, "Cycle an option between multiple values."
-   :ref:`config-dict-add`, "Add a key/value pair to a dictionary option."
+   :ref:`config-dict-add <cmd-config-dict-add>`, "Add a key/value pair to a dictionary option."
-   :ref:`config-dict-remove`, "Remove a key from a dict."
+   :ref:`config-dict-remove <cmd-config-dict-remove>`, "Remove a key from a dict."
-   :ref:`config-edit`, "Open the config.py file in the editor."
+   :ref:`config-edit <cmd-config-edit>`, "Open the config.py file in the editor."
-   :ref:`config-list-add`, "Append a value to a config option that is a list."
+   :ref:`config-list-add <cmd-config-list-add>`, "Append a value to a config option that is a list."
-   :ref:`config-list-remove`, "Remove a value from a list."
+   :ref:`config-list-remove <cmd-config-list-remove>`, "Remove a value from a list."
-   :ref:`config-source`, "Read a config.py file."
+   :ref:`config-source <cmd-config-source>`, "Read a config.py file."
-   :ref:`config-unset`, "Unset an option."
+   :ref:`config-unset <cmd-config-unset>`, "Unset an option."
-   :ref:`config-write-py`, "Write the current configuration to a config.py file."
+   :ref:`config-write-py <cmd-config-write-py>`, "Write the current configuration to a config.py file."
-   :ref:`download`, "Download a given URL, or current page if no URL given."
+   :ref:`download <cmd-download>`, "Download a given URL, or current page if no URL given."
-   :ref:`download-cancel`, "Cancel the last/[count]th download."
+   :ref:`download-cancel <cmd-download-cancel>`, "Cancel the last/[count]th download."
-   :ref:`download-clear`, "Remove all finished downloads from the list."
+   :ref:`download-clear <cmd-download-clear>`, "Remove all finished downloads from the list."
-   :ref:`download-delete`, "Delete the last/[count]th download from disk."
+   :ref:`download-delete <cmd-download-delete>`, "Delete the last/[count]th download from disk."
-   :ref:`download-open`, "Open the last/[count]th download."
+   :ref:`download-open <cmd-download-open>`, "Open the last/[count]th download."
-   :ref:`download-remove`, "Remove the last/[count]th download from the list."
+   :ref:`download-remove <cmd-download-remove>`, "Remove the last/[count]th download from the list."
-   :ref:`download-retry`, "Retry the first failed/[count]th download."
+   :ref:`download-retry <cmd-download-retry>`, "Retry the first failed/[count]th download."
-   :ref:`edit-command`, "Open an editor to modify the current command."
+   :ref:`edit-command <cmd-edit-command>`, "Open an editor to modify the current command."
-   :ref:`edit-url`, "Navigate to a url formed in an external editor."
+   :ref:`edit-url <cmd-edit-url>`, "Navigate to a url formed in an external editor."
-   :ref:`enter-mode`, "Enter a key mode."
+   :ref:`enter-mode <cmd-enter-mode>`, "Enter a key mode."
-   :ref:`fake-key`, "Send a fake keypress or key string to the website or qutebrowser."
+   :ref:`fake-key <cmd-fake-key>`, "Send a fake keypress or key string to the website or qutebrowser."
-   :ref:`follow-selected`, "Follow the selected text."
+   :ref:`follow-selected <cmd-follow-selected>`, "Follow the selected text."
-   :ref:`forward`, "Go forward in the history of the current tab."
+   :ref:`forward <cmd-forward>`, "Go forward in the history of the current tab."
-   :ref:`fullscreen`, "Toggle fullscreen mode."
+   :ref:`fullscreen <cmd-fullscreen>`, "Toggle fullscreen mode."
-   :ref:`greasemonkey-reload`, "Re-read Greasemonkey scripts from disk."
+   :ref:`greasemonkey-reload <cmd-greasemonkey-reload>`, "Re-read Greasemonkey scripts from disk."
-   :ref:`help`, "Show help about a command or setting."
+   :ref:`help <cmd-help>`, "Show help about a command or setting."
-   :ref:`hint`, "Start hinting."
+   :ref:`hint <cmd-hint>`, "Start hinting."
-   :ref:`history`, "Show browsing history."
+   :ref:`history <cmd-history>`, "Show browsing history."
-   :ref:`history-clear`, "Clear all browsing history."
+   :ref:`history-clear <cmd-history-clear>`, "Clear all browsing history."
-   :ref:`home`, "Open main startpage in current tab."
+   :ref:`home <cmd-home>`, "Open main startpage in current tab."
-   :ref:`insert-text`, "Insert text at cursor position."
+   :ref:`insert-text <cmd-insert-text>`, "Insert text at cursor position."
-   :ref:`inspector`, "Toggle the web inspector."
+   :ref:`inspector <cmd-inspector>`, "Toggle the web inspector."
-   :ref:`jseval`, "Evaluate a JavaScript string."
+   :ref:`jseval <cmd-jseval>`, "Evaluate a JavaScript string."
-   :ref:`jump-mark`, "Jump to the mark named by `key`."
+   :ref:`jump-mark <cmd-jump-mark>`, "Jump to the mark named by `key`."
-   :ref:`later`, "Execute a command after some time."
+   :ref:`later <cmd-later>`, "Execute a command after some time."
-   :ref:`message-error`, "Show an error message in the statusbar."
+   :ref:`message-error <cmd-message-error>`, "Show an error message in the statusbar."
-   :ref:`message-info`, "Show an info message in the statusbar."
+   :ref:`message-info <cmd-message-info>`, "Show an info message in the statusbar."
-   :ref:`message-warning`, "Show a warning message in the statusbar."
+   :ref:`message-warning <cmd-message-warning>`, "Show a warning message in the statusbar."
-   :ref:`messages`, "Show a log of past messages."
+   :ref:`messages <cmd-messages>`, "Show a log of past messages."
-   :ref:`navigate`, "Open typical prev/next links or navigate using the URL path."
+   :ref:`navigate <cmd-navigate>`, "Open typical prev/next links or navigate using the URL path."
-   :ref:`nop`, "Do nothing."
+   :ref:`nop <cmd-nop>`, "Do nothing."
-   :ref:`open`, "Open a URL in the current/[count]th tab."
+   :ref:`open <cmd-open>`, "Open a URL in the current/[count]th tab."
-   :ref:`open-editor`, "Open an external editor with the currently selected form field."
+   :ref:`open-editor <cmd-open-editor>`, "Open an external editor with the currently selected form field."
-   :ref:`print`, "Print the current/[count]th tab."
+   :ref:`print <cmd-print>`, "Print the current/[count]th tab."
-   :ref:`quickmark-add`, "Add a new quickmark."
+   :ref:`quickmark-add <cmd-quickmark-add>`, "Add a new quickmark."
-   :ref:`quickmark-del`, "Delete a quickmark."
+   :ref:`quickmark-del <cmd-quickmark-del>`, "Delete a quickmark."
-   :ref:`quickmark-load`, "Load a quickmark."
+   :ref:`quickmark-load <cmd-quickmark-load>`, "Load a quickmark."
-   :ref:`quickmark-save`, "Save the current page as a quickmark."
+   :ref:`quickmark-save <cmd-quickmark-save>`, "Save the current page as a quickmark."
-   :ref:`quit`, "Quit qutebrowser."
+   :ref:`quit <cmd-quit>`, "Quit qutebrowser."
-   :ref:`record-macro`, "Start or stop recording a macro."
+   :ref:`record-macro <cmd-record-macro>`, "Start or stop recording a macro."
-   :ref:`reload`, "Reload the current/[count]th tab."
+   :ref:`reload <cmd-reload>`, "Reload the current/[count]th tab."
-   :ref:`repeat`, "Repeat a given command."
+   :ref:`repeat <cmd-repeat>`, "Repeat a given command."
-   :ref:`repeat-command`, "Repeat the last executed command."
+   :ref:`repeat-command <cmd-repeat-command>`, "Repeat the last executed command."
-   :ref:`report`, "Report a bug in qutebrowser."
+   :ref:`report <cmd-report>`, "Report a bug in qutebrowser."
-   :ref:`restart`, "Restart qutebrowser while keeping existing tabs open."
+   :ref:`restart <cmd-restart>`, "Restart qutebrowser while keeping existing tabs open."
-   :ref:`run-macro`, "Run a recorded macro."
+   :ref:`run-macro <cmd-run-macro>`, "Run a recorded macro."
-   :ref:`run-with-count`, "Run a command with the given count."
+   :ref:`run-with-count <cmd-run-with-count>`, "Run a command with the given count."
-   :ref:`save`, "Save configs and state."
+   :ref:`save <cmd-save>`, "Save configs and state."
-   :ref:`scroll`, "Scroll the current tab in the given direction."
+   :ref:`scroll <cmd-scroll>`, "Scroll the current tab in the given direction."
-   :ref:`scroll-page`, "Scroll the frame page-wise."
+   :ref:`scroll-page <cmd-scroll-page>`, "Scroll the frame page-wise."
-   :ref:`scroll-px`, "Scroll the current tab by 'count * dx/dy' pixels."
+   :ref:`scroll-px <cmd-scroll-px>`, "Scroll the current tab by 'count * dx/dy' pixels."
-   :ref:`scroll-to-anchor`, "Scroll to the given anchor in the document."
+   :ref:`scroll-to-anchor <cmd-scroll-to-anchor>`, "Scroll to the given anchor in the document."
-   :ref:`scroll-to-perc`, "Scroll to a specific percentage of the page."
+   :ref:`scroll-to-perc <cmd-scroll-to-perc>`, "Scroll to a specific percentage of the page."
-   :ref:`search`, "Search for a text on the current page.
+   :ref:`search <cmd-search>`, "Search for a text on the current page.
 With no text, clear results."
-   :ref:`search-next`, "Continue the search to the ([count]th) next term."
+   :ref:`search-next <cmd-search-next>`, "Continue the search to the ([count]th) next term."
-   :ref:`search-prev`, "Continue the search to the ([count]th) previous term."
+   :ref:`search-prev <cmd-search-prev>`, "Continue the search to the ([count]th) previous term."
-   :ref:`session-delete`, "Delete a session."
+   :ref:`session-delete <cmd-session-delete>`, "Delete a session."
-   :ref:`session-load`, "Load a session."
+   :ref:`session-load <cmd-session-load>`, "Load a session."
-   :ref:`session-save`, "Save a session."
+   :ref:`session-save <cmd-session-save>`, "Save a session."
-   :ref:`set`, "Set an option."
+   :ref:`set <cmd-set>`, "Set an option."
-   :ref:`set-cmd-text`, "Preset the statusbar to some text."
+   :ref:`set-cmd-text <cmd-set-cmd-text>`, "Preset the statusbar to some text."
-   :ref:`set-mark`, "Set a mark at the current scroll position in the current tab."
+   :ref:`set-mark <cmd-set-mark>`, "Set a mark at the current scroll position in the current tab."
-   :ref:`spawn`, "Spawn a command in a shell."
+   :ref:`spawn <cmd-spawn>`, "Spawn a command in a shell."
-   :ref:`stop`, "Stop loading in the current/[count]th tab."
+   :ref:`stop <cmd-stop>`, "Stop loading in the current/[count]th tab."
-   :ref:`tab-clone`, "Duplicate the current tab."
+   :ref:`tab-clone <cmd-tab-clone>`, "Duplicate the current tab."
-   :ref:`tab-close`, "Close the current/[count]th tab."
+   :ref:`tab-close <cmd-tab-close>`, "Close the current/[count]th tab."
-   :ref:`tab-focus`, "Select the tab given as argument/[count]."
+   :ref:`tab-focus <cmd-tab-focus>`, "Select the tab given as argument/[count]."
-   :ref:`tab-give`, "Give the current tab to a new or existing window if win_id given."
+   :ref:`tab-give <cmd-tab-give>`, "Give the current tab to a new or existing window if win_id given."
-   :ref:`tab-move`, "Move the current tab according to the argument and [count]."
+   :ref:`tab-move <cmd-tab-move>`, "Move the current tab according to the argument and [count]."
-   :ref:`tab-mute`, "Mute/Unmute the current/[count]th tab."
+   :ref:`tab-mute <cmd-tab-mute>`, "Mute/Unmute the current/[count]th tab."
-   :ref:`tab-next`, "Switch to the next tab, or switch [count] tabs forward."
+   :ref:`tab-next <cmd-tab-next>`, "Switch to the next tab, or switch [count] tabs forward."
-   :ref:`tab-only`, "Close all tabs except for the current one."
+   :ref:`tab-only <cmd-tab-only>`, "Close all tabs except for the current one."
-   :ref:`tab-pin`, "Pin/Unpin the current/[count]th tab."
+   :ref:`tab-pin <cmd-tab-pin>`, "Pin/Unpin the current/[count]th tab."
-   :ref:`tab-prev`, "Switch to the previous tab, or switch [count] tabs back."
+   :ref:`tab-prev <cmd-tab-prev>`, "Switch to the previous tab, or switch [count] tabs back."
-   :ref:`tab-take`, "Take a tab from another window."
+   :ref:`tab-take <cmd-tab-take>`, "Take a tab from another window."
-   :ref:`unbind`, "Unbind a keychain."
+   :ref:`unbind <cmd-unbind>`, "Unbind a keychain."
-   :ref:`undo`, "Re-open the last closed tab or tabs."
+   :ref:`undo <cmd-undo>`, "Re-open the last closed tab or tabs."
-   :ref:`version`, "Show version information."
+   :ref:`version <cmd-version>`, "Show version information."
-   :ref:`view-source`, "Show the source of the current page in a new tab."
+   :ref:`view-source <cmd-view-source>`, "Show the source of the current page in a new tab."
-   :ref:`window-only`, "Close all windows except for the current one."
+   :ref:`window-only <cmd-window-only>`, "Close all windows except for the current one."
-   :ref:`yank`, "Yank something to the clipboard or primary selection."
+   :ref:`yank <cmd-yank>`, "Yank something to the clipboard or primary selection."
-   :ref:`zoom`, "Set the zoom level for the current tab."
+   :ref:`zoom <cmd-zoom>`, "Set the zoom level for the current tab."
-   :ref:`zoom-in`, "Increase the zoom level for the current tab."
+   :ref:`zoom-in <cmd-zoom-in>`, "Increase the zoom level for the current tab."
-   :ref:`zoom-out`, "Decrease the zoom level for the current tab."
+   :ref:`zoom-out <cmd-zoom-out>`, "Decrease the zoom level for the current tab."

-.. _adblock-update:
+.. _cmd-adblock-update:

 adblock-update
 --------------